Lightstreamer/Lightstreamer-kafka-connector/README.md

 _Optional_.
 The SSL protocol to be used.

-Default value: `TLSv1.3` where running on Java 11 or newer, `TLSv1.2` otherwise.
+Default value: `TLSv1.3` when running on Java 11 or newer, `TLSv1.2` otherwise.

 Example: